 There were new patent approvals given to Gould as the year progressed.
-The approval yielded a huge patent fee due for that year.
-Royalties were due and resisted by the current laser equipment companies.
-Gordon in turn, sold some of the patent proceeds to cover attorney fees.
-Continuing the fight after 10 years of patent litigation, one-by-one crushing all the resistance of the current laser companies of the time going bankrupt or merging to consolidate costs.
+The approvals yielded a huge, back-dated patent fee due that year.
+Royalties were due and resisted by the current laser equipment companies of the time.
+Mr. Gould, in turn, sold some of the patent proceeds to cover attorney fees.
+10 years of patent litigation slowly resulted in many of the current laser companies of the time going bankrupt or merging to consolidate costs.

 1988 – 2008

-In July 1988, Control Laser’s controlling ownership had been sold to Quantronix Company, thus entering the semiconductor mask repair business.
-Because of the volatility of the semiconductor market at the end of 1992, Excel Technology acquired Quantronix and Control Laser.
+In July 1988, Control Laser’s controlling ownership was sold to Quantronix Company, thus entering the semiconductor mask repair business.
+Because of the volatility of the semiconductor market at the end of 1992, Excel Technology acquired both Quantronix and Control Laser.

-In 1985, Mr. Rama Rao, the Indian American physicist, son of an Indian steel company accountant, founded Excel Technology Inc. After the successful development of tunable wavelength lasers for oncology surgery, Excel Tech landed on the NASDAQ Stock Exchange in 1991.
+In 1985, Mr. Rama Rao, an Indian-American physicist and son of an Indian steel company accountant, founded Excel Technology Inc. After the successful development of tunable-wavelength lasers for oncology surgery, Excel Tech landed on the NASDAQ Stock Exchange in 1991.
 After public listing, Excel technology continuously acquired proprietary technology companies every one to two years.

-With respect to Excel Technologies, Control Laser Corp. is the only company in the United States to provide solutions for the manufacture and sale of automated laser processing systems.
-The laser applications and CLC’s customer base expanded from aerospace, military and semiconductor industries into automobiles, medical devices, pharmaceuticals, tools, molds, jewelry, trophies, packaging and other commercial markets.
+With respect to Excel Technologies, Control Laser Corp. became the only company in the United States to provide solutions for the manufacture and sale of automated laser processing systems.
+The laser applications, and CLC’s customer base, expanded from the aerospace, military and semiconductor industries into automobiles, medical devices, pharmaceuticals, tools, molds, jewelry, trophies, packaging and other commercial markets.

 2008 – Present

-In July 2008, General Scanning Inc. Group determined to horizontally integrate the laser industry, financed 3.6 billion USD to privatize and acquire Excel Technology, because of the financial crisis, General Scanning Inc. Group went into bankruptcy protection and debt restructuring, divested its laser equipment business.
+In July 2008, General Scanning Inc. Group, determined to horizontally integrate the laser industry, financed 3.6 billion USD to privatize and acquire Excel Technology.
+Because of the later financial crisis, General Scanning Inc. Group went into bankruptcy protection and debt restructuring, divesting its laser equipment business.
 In November 2012, Control Laser’s equity was fully acquired by Hans Laser group.